| Getting around

 *Note-The above rates are per car load (up to 5 passengers) not per person.

-Drivers are not allowed to alter from the most direct route without prior approval from
+Drivers are not allowed to alter from the most direct route without prior approval from the passengers.

 Car Rentals